AntonSol919/linkspace/why.md

 There are some nuances and various advanced topics.
 However, this should be enough to reason about the basics:

+A single unit in linkspace is a point, addressable by hash and path, and links to other points.
+Domain applications provide a user interface to read and write points.
-Users generate their identity, together they form groups and set up a method to exchange data.
+Users generate their identity and form groups to exchange points.

 The result is that _conceptually_ an application only needs to process its view of a shared space.

 To give linkspace a try [Download](https://github.com/AntonSol919/linkspace/releases) the latest release, and check out the apps or the (python) [tutorials](./docs/tutorial/index.html).

 # Q&A

 ### Who is linkspace for?

-Me, the next generation that wants their internet to be better, and everyone else.
+Linkspace was build to solve a problem for: Me, people who want a better internet, and everyone else.

+Starting with that last group:

 #### The tool

 If you're just interested in the tool; linkspace can shrink a 'stack' significantly.

-Data formats change and grow as projects goes on.
+Data formats change and grow as projects go on.
-By using linkspace to carry the data, many potentially-critical features are built in.
+By using linkspace to carry the data, many potentially-critical properties are there by design.

-Instead of risking a costly and complex upgrade when you need a feature yesterday, you get a lot of properties by default such as: uniquely addressable/cross referencing events, security against tampering, logging, secure user identities, low effort backups, etc.
+Instead of risking a costly and half backed upgrade later, you get them without any intrusive design changes required: uniquely addressable/cross referencing events, security against tampering, logging, cryptographic authenticated and auditable events, low effort backups, etc.

-It is scaleable decoupled data creation, routing, storing, and processing; with data authenticity and user authentication to control access, wire up business logic, or log 'who' did 'what' and 'when'.
+Linkspace can be scaleable decoupled data creation, routing, storing, and processing; with data authenticity and user authentication to control access, wire up business logic, or log 'who' did 'what' and 'when'.
 Take the parts you want and leave the rest.

-It even runs in the browser[^browser], meaning you can reuse more code logic and tools.
+It even runs in the browser[^browser], so you can reuse more code logic and tools.

 [^browser]: Currently only the reading, processing and writing packets API is supported.
 With the rest put on the TODO list.

-Finally, by talking _about_ data there is a lot of potential for a 'network effect'. e.g. a support-ticket references the exact IoT event, a sale can references the exact history of the object, etc.
+Finally, there is a lot of potential for a 'network effect'. e.g. a support-ticket references the exact IoT event, a sale can references the exact history of the object, an ecosystem of additional tools that talk (part of) the same protocol, and more.

 #### The idea{#idea}

-I build linkspace so I (and hopefully others) can:
+I build linkspace so I could:

 - define, prototype, build, and run real-serverless[^serverless] apps quickly.
 - build an application without having to decide how to administrate for everyone that uses it - that responsibility sits with the (group of) users.

-[^serverless]: It bugs me to no end that some marketing department ruined the word 'serverless'.
+[^serverless]: It bugs me that a marketing department ruined the word 'serverless'.
 I'm talking about: a networked application that works without any critically important lines of communication or hosts.

-I believe it can be part of the solution for some of the worst problems with the current internet.
+I believe it can be part of the solution for some of the worst problems with the current web.

-Perhaps the greatest insanity of this time (and I would argue its defining feature) is a few for-profit advertisement / propaganda services are the host-administrators of the digital 'public squares' for more than 2<sup>32</sup> people alive.
+Perhaps the greatest insanity of this time (and I would argue its defining feature) is a few for-profit advertisement / influencing services are the host-administrators of the digital 'public squares' for more than 2<sup>32</sup> people alive.

 It is questionable for people (and the groups they organize in) to be subjected to the interests of an unaccountable administrator.
-But that can be a matter of perspective.
+But that can be a matter of perspective, as you could argue people and groups _could_ reorganize if the host-admin misbehaves.

 The hidden cost is far more worrying in my opinion.
 It is the medium as the message: You are not in control, surrender your minds for profit and submit to apathy.

 It is a staggering amount of wasted potential for people to never experience what it means to build and be a community outside the limitations and interest of a higher-authority-incorporated.